wordofwarning/wordofwarning.org/hab/turn/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Turn** is our annual platform for North West† dancers + dance-makers: held in Manchester every spring, 2017's new format features short pieces of work on a Friday night followed by a Saturday of professional development…
+**Turn** is our annual platform for North West† dancers + dance-makers: held in Manchester every spring, 2017's new format features short pieces of new work on a single (Friday) night followed by a day of professional development…

-Our [**ninth Turn**](/current/2017-turn) takes place at Contact on Friday 28 April 2017, with up to a dozen new northern dance-works — to get a feel for it see 2016's [image gallery](/galleries/2016-turn) + [programme](/archive/2015-turn), or delve further with 2015's [gallery](/galleries/2015-turn) + [programme](/archive/2015-turn).
+Our [**ninth Turn**](/current/2017-turn) takes place at Contact on Friday 28 April 2017, with a dozen new northern dance-works — to get a feel for it see 2016's [image gallery](/galleries/2016-turn) + [programme](/archive/2015-turn), or delve further with 2015's [gallery](/galleries/2015-turn) + [programme](/archive/2015-turn).

 **Turn is:**
 • a public micro-festival + open submission platform;